sumit-119/Nearby_Places/README.md

 # Neighbourhood-Map-react-
 A single-page web application, built using the React framework, that displays a Google Map of an area and various points of interest.
 Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare APIs.

+## APIs used in this project
+* Google Maps API - To Display Map, Markers and InfoWindow.
+* [FourSquare API](https://developer.foursquare.com/) - To Fetch Ratings of the given locations.

+## Framework Used
+* React

-##  run the project in Development Mode
+##  Run the project in Development Mode
 The project uses [Node.js >= 6.x](https://nodejs.org/en/) and the [Create-React-App starter code](https://github.com/facebookincubator/create-react-app).

 After Node is installed in your system, follow the below steps.